ten-protocol/ten-test/README.md

 Note that should you wish to run against an Obscuro local testnet, you will need to build and run the local testnet yourself using the approach as described in the [go-obscuro readme](https://github.com/obscuronet/go-obscuro#building-and-running-a-local-testnet).
-Both the local testnet and the faucet will need to be started.
-For local testnets the `.default.properties` can be used as is as no real accounts are required.
-To run the same tests against Goerli or Arbitrum, a `.username.properties` file should be created in the root of the working directory of the project detailing the accounts pre-setup as described earlier.
+Both the local testnet and the faucet will need to be started.To run against ganache the test framework will start the local ganache network on your behalf, and tear it down when test execution is complete.
+To run the same tests against Goerli or Arbitrum, the `.<username>.properties` file should be created in the root `obscuro-test` checkout directory as described earlier.

 Running a specific test or range of tests